mackrusing/csp-create-performance-task-2022/readme.md

 git clone https://github.com/mackrusing/rest-api.git
 ```

 2. Install all dependences using npm.
-To exclude dev dependencies use the `--production` flag (if you don't want to install typescript and prettier)
+To exclude dev dependencies use the `--production` flag (if you don't want to install prettier)

 ```
 npm install